 You want to become an exhibitor at the Fiberweek20?

 Secure your stand now and play an active role the virtual fibre fair.
 We invite you to request our exhibition contract, which gives you access to a virtual fair stand, as well as other services such as lectures, speed dating, tours of our fair and sponsorship.
 Exhibitors will receive an additional code for visitors upon request.

 The German Broadband Association (BREKO) represents the majority of all alternative fixed line broadband network operators in Germany.
-BREKO members rely on future-proof fibre infrastructures and currently account for more than 60 percent of the competitive FTTB/H deployment.
+BREKO members rely on future-proof fibre infrastructure and currently account for around 70 percent of the competitive FTTB/H deployment.

 BREKO members are willing and prepared to continue their significant investments in order to establish fibre as the proper foundation for digitisation and to pave the way for Germany towards the Gigabit Society.
 BREKO is committed to achieving this goal by providing expert knowledge on adequate political and regulatory framework conditions.
-Consequently, the leading German fibre association has positioned itself with a clear infrastructure target of comprehensive coverage of fibre access providing at least 1 Gbps by 2025.
+The leading German fibre association has positioned itself consistently with a clear infrastructure target - fibre networks to – at least – the buildings.

 BREKO has evolved into a strong union consisting of the BREKO Association, the BREKO Purchasing Group, and the BREKO Service Company.
 Within this union, we join the forces of our members to strengthen competition on the German telecommunications market!

 In 2010, BREKO has established a commercial platform that added economic value for its members: the BREKO Purchasing Group.